Radio comedy: Background and history

 In Britain and Canada, however, the BBC and Canadian Broadcasting Corporation respectively have continued making new radio comedy and drama.
 British radio comedy also has a home on Australia's Radio National and in Ireland there are always a few comedy shows in the week's programming on RTÉ.
-A locally produced Australian comedic radio program is Hamish & Andy, and in the United Kingdom an example is The Burkiss Way.
+A locally produced Australian comedic radio program is Hamish & Andy, and in the United Kingdom an example was The Burkiss Way.

 Radio in Canada is fragmented between the public broadcasters the CBC and Radio Canada in English and French respectively, and a number of independent stations and syndicated networks spread across a very large country.
 Canadian radio licences are federally managed to limit monopolies.
 Consequently, programing including comedy, is inconsistent and variable quality.
 In Toronto Jake Edwards (radio personality) portrayed a punchdrunk boxer known as the Champ who manages to misunderstand social situations and overreact with fisticuffs.
 Performing musical comedians Maclean and Maclean created foul-mouthed original recordings which became underground hits despite limited airplay due to censorship and legal troubles.
 The Ottawa market on CHEZ-FM 106.1 featured a pair of Ottawa Valley "lads" or country bumpkins Delmer MacGregor and Cecil Wiggins, played by Gary Perrin and Mike O’Reilly.
 In real life Perrin was a station executive with little performance training.
 O'Reilly was an on-air personality, a seasoned bluegrass musician, and multi-instrumentalist.
 Together they produced a light comedy album, which included Meadow Muffin Blues about stepping in cow pies in the pasture.

 Many of the BBC's most successful television comedies began life as BBC Radio 4 shows.
-These include Hancock's Half Hour, Goodness Gracious Me, Knowing Me, Knowing You, The League of Gentlemen, Whose Line Is It Anyway?, Room 101, Have I Got News For You, (based on Radio 4's The News Quiz), Dead Ringers, Mitchell and Webb and The Mighty Boosh, and most recently Little Britain and Absolute Power.
+These include Hancock's Half Hour, Goodness Gracious Me, Knowing Me, Knowing You, The League of Gentlemen, Whose Line Is It Anyway?, Room 101, Have I Got News For You, (based on Radio 4's The News Quiz), Dead Ringers, Mitchell and Webb and The Mighty Boosh, and more recently Little Britain and Absolute Power.
 The science fiction comedy Red Dwarf was developed from ideas in a radio show called Son Of Cliché.
 Another science fiction comedy The Hitchhiker's Guide to the Galaxy was created for radio, but also went on to great success in book, television and film formats.